Your 49 Week Old Baby – Development, Milestones & Care

 [Also Read: 11 Months Old Baby Milestones]

-You will now be moving towards weaning your baby away from bottles and formula.
-Ideally, your baby should have a bottle only during sleep time or before a nap.
-On waking, she should be given milk to drink from a cup, and solid food plays a more prominent role compared to milk feeding at this stage.
+At this time, you must be considering weaning your baby, but you should do so only after checking with a doctor.
+Ideally, your baby should bottle-feed only during sleep time or before naptime.
+On waking, she should be given milk to drink from a cup.
+Giving solids is important at this stage.
 The hardest part of weaning is to reduce the connection between the bottle and sleep.
-To make it easier on you, begin with daytime feeds.
-Gradually reduce the amount of milk you give and aim to end the feed before you settle your baby in his bed.
+To make it easier, begin with daytime feeds.
+Gradually reduce the amount of milk you give and aim to end the feed before you settle your baby in her bed.
 If you are giving her milk from a cup, keep in mind that a baby needs 4-6 serves of dairy per day, so you can replace milk with other dairy products as well.
-To withdraw the bottle from your baby at night, try and introduce other distractions like songs and cuddles before bedtime, along with reducing the amount of milk.
+To slowly stop feeding milk at night, try and introduce other distractions like music or cuddles before bedtime.
 Soon, your baby will turn to these distractions and pay less attention to the bottle.
 Weaning is gradual, so you need to give your baby time to adjust to these new changes.
 The goal is to stop bottles around 12 months and move to cow’s milk in place of formula.

 [Also Read: 11 Months Old Baby Food]

-For breastfed and formula-fed babies, the weaning process is the same.
+The sleeping process for breastfed and formula-fed babies is the same.
 The goal is always to transition from breastfeeding to sleep to falling asleep with a different form of comfort.
 This will be easier if some other adult other than the mother takes the role of putting the baby to sleep.
 This is because if it is the breastfeeding mother, then the baby will instinctively seek out for her breast.
 If it is another adult, like the father or a trusted grandparent, they can use techniques like cuddling, rocking, patting and singing lullabies to put the baby to sleep.
 If it is hard for you as a mother to hear your baby call for you, make sure to be elsewhere during this process.
-Avoid giving a bottle at the 12-month mark.
+You can stop giving milk in a bottle anywhere between 12 and 18 months.
 As your baby gets familiar with the new bedtime routine of cuddling and singing, she will gradually accept these changes and no longer need the bottle or breastfeeding to sleep.
 If the transition is too hard on your baby due to things like illness or teething, wait for a few weeks and try again.

 [Also Read: 11 Months Old Baby Sleep]